-For a complete list of required and situational processing requirements, refer to the Payer sheets located on Prime's website.
+For a complete list of required and situational processing requirements, refer to the Payer Sheets located on Prime's website.

-The Pharmacy must refer to the Payer sheets located on Prime's website to ensure accurate software setup and must also review all incoming POS messages to ensure accurate claim submission.
+The Pharmacy must follow the requirements of the Payer Sheets located on Prime's website to ensure accurate software setup and must also review all incoming POS messages to ensure accurate claim submission.

-In order for Prime to assist Pharmacies with claims adjudication, please email your unique processing codes, condor codes, and/or input codes: PharmacyOps@PrimeTherapeutics.com.
+Pharmacies should follow all POS messaging and obtain a paid claim prior to dispensing medication, to the extent not inconsistent with applicable law.
+For Prime to assist your Pharmacy with claims adjudication, please email your unique processing codes, condor codes, and/or input codes: PharmacyOps@PrimeTherapeutics.com.